awslabs/ai-on-sagemaker-hyperpod/website/docs/06-validation-and-testing/resiliency/slurm-resiliency.md

 # Testing Resiliency with HyperPod Slurm

 This guide demonstrates how to test and validate the resiliency features of SageMaker HyperPod when using Slurm as the orchestrator.
-You'll learn how to submit resilient training jobs, inject failures, monitor cluster recovery, and manually replace nodes.
+You'll learn how to submit resilient training jobs, inject failures, and monitor cluster recovery.

 ## Test Case Overview